 Port St. Lucie boasts of a handful of beaches where people go to enjoy the ocean and indulge in water sports.
 When passengers are injured due to lack of medical supplies, boat or watercraft malfunctions, striking another boat or watercraft, the owner or operator of such water vehicles can be sued for damages.

 Slip and fall accidents are one of the most common reasons for personal injuries.
 If you were injured in a slip and fall accident at a grocery or department store, private property or home, your workplace, or a parking lot, you might have a claim for your injuries.

 If you have been involved in any such accident, know that you can pursue compensation from the at-fault party for your expenses and losses.
 Contact an experienced vehicle injury attorney serving Port St. Lucie who can guide you through the process of filing a claim.St.
 Lucie's Statute Of Limitations for Personal Injury Claims

 Florida Statute of Limitations section 95.11(3) (a) applies to plaintiffs suing in Florida on a civil action founded in negligence (which includes nearly all plaintiffs with a personal injury case based on a Personal Injury).
-It holds that plaintiffs have four years from the date of the accident within which they are permitted to file their claim.
+It holds that plaintiffs have two years from the date of the accident within which they are permitted to file their claim.
 Failing to meet this deadline will likely result in the court dismissing your lawsuit.What You May Choose to do After a Personal Injury Accident

 - Call the relevant authorities (911) and let them know of the accident.
 They will send paramedics and the police your way who will perform the necessary investigation and talk to witnesses.
 Any evidence will be collected, and a police report of the accident will be formed, which you or your lawyer can collect from the nearest Port St. Lucie Police Department.